Robust Market Interventions: Omitted proofs and details for main results

 We now define our intervention:

 The expenditure of this intervention is Our first main lemma, which we will prove shortly, will assert that $\dot{S}$ converges in probability to $1$.
 The challenge in proving such a result is that the actual expenditure depends on true quantities, whereas the intervention is built based on \emph{estimated} quantities projected onto an ``estimated'' eigenspace of $\widehat{\bm{D}}$.
 We begin with a technical result that will be key to controlling the differences between actual and estimated objects.
-It relies on the Davis--Kahan Theorem, which is important for our analysis.
+It relies on the Davis--Kahan theorem.

 \begin{lem} The norm $\Vert P_{\underline{L}(n)}^\perp P_{\widehat{L}(n)} \Vert$ converges to $0$ in probability as $n \to \infty$. \end{lem}